MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 For size, it's important that the data volume you migrate in the initial exercise is large enough to demonstrate the capabilities and benefits of the Azure Synapse environment while keeping the time to demonstrate value short.
 The size that typically meets the requirements is in the range of 1 TB to 10 TB.

-An approach for the initial migration project that minimizes risk and implementation time is to confine the scope of the migration to data marts.
+An approach for the initial migration project that minimizes risk and implementation time is to confine the scope of the migration to data marts (for example, the OLAP database part of a Teradata data warehouse).
 This approach is a good starting point because it clearly limits the scope of the migration and typically can be achieved on a short timescale.
 An initial migration of data marts only doesn't address broader concerns like how to migrate ETL and historical data.
 These areas must be addressed in later phases as the migrated data mart layer is backfilled with the data and processes that are required to build them.

 ## Lift-and-shift approach vs. phased approach